Cats with Foreign Body Obstruction

 If you suspect that your cat has swallowed a foreign object, please call to schedule an examination by a veterinarian immediately – this is a potentially life-threatening condition.
 It is likely that your veterinarian will recommend radiographs to look for a foreign body or evidence of an obstructive pattern.
 In some cases, ultrasound is necessary to obtain a diagnosis.
 Please note, not all objects can be seen by a radiograph, although metallic objects or bones can be viewed this way.
 In addition, certain radiographic signs can be seen on an x-ray, which may strongly suggest the presence of a foreign body or linear foreign body.

 Treatment for a foreign body that cannot pass naturally involves removing the obstructing item.
 This can be done by an exploratory surgery.
 In some cases, depending on where the foreign body is lodged, endoscopy can be used to remove the item without the need for abdominal surgery.
-Endoscopic procedures involve the use of a camera, inserted through the mouth and into the stomach with a retrieval device attached.
+Endoscopic procedures will involve the use of a camera, inserted through the mouth and into the stomach with a retrieval device attached.
 The foreign object may be able to be grabbed and pulled back up through the esophagus and out of the mouth in this manner.
-Please note, not all foreign objects can be safely removed this way, and others may not be accessible via an endoscopic approach, depending on how far along the GI tract the obstruction has occurred.
+Please note, however, that not all foreign objects can be safely removed this way, and others may not be accessible via an endoscopic approach, depending on how far along the GI tract the obstruction has occurred.

 Ingestion of Foreign Bodies in Cats